paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-139-volunteer-protection.md

 <a id="section-14503"></a>
 ## § 14503.
 Limitation on liability for volunteers
-**(a) Liability protection for volunteers** Except as provided in subsections (b) and (d) of this section, no volunteer of a nonprofit organization or governmental entity shall be liable for harm caused by an act or omission of the volunteer on behalf of the organization or entity if—
+**(a) Liability protection for volunteers** Except as provided in subsections (b) and (d), no volunteer of a nonprofit organization or governmental entity shall be liable for harm caused by an act or omission of the volunteer on behalf of the organization or entity if—

 (1) the volunteer was acting within the scope of the volunteer’s responsibilities in the nonprofit organization or governmental entity at the time of the act or omission;